-“Events” occur in Qualtrics (or other places) and cause an action to start.
-To create an event-based action, click Create an action, and select Event-Based.
+“Events” occur in Qualtrics (or other places) and cause a workflow to start.
+To create an event-based workflow, click Create a workflow, and select Event-Based.

-Many events can be used to start an action workflow.
-The selected event will determine what kinds of conditions can be applied to the action.
+Many events can be used to start a workflow.
+The selected event will determine what kinds of conditions can be applied to the workflow.
 You can use the search bar at the top of the window to easily search available events.
 The events available to you will depend on your license and project.
 See below for a brief explanation of each event type.

 Events Available Everywhere